 Our Lady's Pantry traces its beginnings to 1999, when the Knights of Columbus of Prince of Peace and Our Lady of Guadalupe, and their wives, first provided food for families in the vestibule of Our Lady of Guadalupe Catholic Migrant Mission Church.
 At that time, the Pantry served about 25 families a week.
 A few years later, the Pantry moved to the classroom building on the far side of the campus, as the number of families coming for assistance continued to grow.

-Today, a stunning 1,824 clients are registered at Our Lady's Pantry.
-Of these, more than 700 come for food regularly.
-Of those remaining, Our Lady's Pantry provides some peace of mind, serving as a cushion that they can fall back on temporarily, as needed.
+For those in our inactive group of clients, Our Lady's Pantry provides some peace of mind, serving as a cushion that they can fall back on temporarily, as needed.

 "We do this work to serve God and to honor Our Lady of Guadalupe, the Patroness of the Americas," says director Tom Bullaro.

-Tom and his wife Anita have been working at the Pantry for more than 15 years.
+Tom and his wife Anita have been working at the Pantry since 2004.
 Tom and his team work behind the scenes, ordering, and then picking up food from Feeding Tampa Bay and other food markets, and then delivering it to the Pantry.